Movie Count: 67

 (Remember to click on the images to enlarge them!)

 The second original full-length anime to come from the mind of Mamoru Hosoda.
-This film really does solidify Hosodasan as a huge contender in the anime movie genre if The Girl Who Leapt Through Time was not enough to convince some people.
+If The Girl Who Leapt Through Time was not enough to convince some people, Summer Wars really solidified Hosodasan as a huge contender in the anime movie industry.
 Presented in two very distinct styles (as pictured above), the story revolves around Kenji Koiso who is conscripted into “working” for one of the older girls at his school by accompanying her to the 90th birthday party of her grandmother out in the country.
-Taking place in a mildly fictionalized version of 2010 Japan, most everything is the same, except some mutant Facebook/Farmville/Animal Crossing/Second Life social network connects almost everyone (and everything) in Japan.
-The movie avoids dystopia by portraying this social network much like Facebook is today, enhancing people’s lives and businesses instead of consuming them.
-Anyways, trouble happens both at the grandma’s birthday and in the online world and Hosodasan is able to shape it into a wonderful portrayal of Japanese culture and the deep family/clan bonds that still largely remain from feudal times, while mixing in a very large helping of pleasant strangeness that can only come from anime.
-Perhaps Hosodasan will be able to fill the large shoes left by Satoshi Kon after his recent passing and become the premiere director of surreal (but not too surreal) anime.
+Taking place in a mildly fictionalized version of 2010 Japan, most everything is the same except some mutant Facebook/Animal Crossing/Second Life social network connects almost everyone (and everything) in Japan.
+The movie avoids dystopia by portraying this social network much like Facebook in 2010, enhancing people’s lives and businesses instead of consuming them.
+Anyways, trouble happens both at the grandma’s birthday and in the online world and Hosodasan is able to shape it into a wonderful portrayal of quintessential Japanese culture and the deep family/clan bonds that still largely remain from feudal times, while mixing in a very large helping of the pleasant strangeness that can only come from anime.
+Perhaps Hosodasan will be able to fill the large shoes left by Satoshi Kon after his recent passing and become the premiere director of more surrealistic anime movies.
 Touching, genuine, and enthralling from start to finish, you would be doing yourself a great disservice if you didn’t watch this gem of contemporary anime.
 Recommended for anyone with a heart who wants to see a great story about the power of family.

 Nasu (Japanese for eggplant) is a movie that well lives up to its impressive pedigree.
 Helmed by the Oscar-winning Kitaro Kosaka, it follows a Spanish professional cyclist named Pepe Benengeli as he competes in the real-world Vuelta a España race, his tribulations therein and how his family is there to lovingly support him even though it’s his brother’s wedding day.
-Light-hearted at its core, Nasu still manages to deal with more mature themes than you’re likely to see in most Ghibli movies, even while borrowing heavily from what is often viewed as their unique animation style and character designs.
+Light-hearted at its core, Nasu still manages to deal with more mature themes than you’re likely to see in many Ghibli movies, even while borrowing heavily from their unique animation style and character designs.
 I found Nasu‘s depictions of the lively Spanish culture to be a little lacking, seeming more like a clinical Japanese impression of the culture than one that truly understood and felt the heartbeat of the nation.
-With that said, and also considering the movie’s meagre 47 minute length, Nasu is a bright, enjoyable anime movie recommended for anyone looking for a nice, safe anime experience with a unique setting and premise.
+With that said, and also considering the movie’s meagre 47 minute length, Nasu is a bright, enjoyable anime movie recommended for anyone looking for a pleasantly safe anime experience with a unique setting and premise.
+This movie also has a longer OVA sequel which you can read about in the OVA Guide.

 Takeshi Koike has been working in the anime industry (primarily as an animator) on feature films since 1987.
 His directorial debut for anime feature films was Redline which easily stands shoulder-to-shoulder with the best productions from Studio Madhouse’s more popular directors.
 Koikesan has a very promising future as an anime director and is set to very handily outshine his mentor, the anime director Yoshiaki Kawajiri.
 For the record, almost none of Kawajiri or Koike’s movies are appropriate for family/child viewing.

 Katsuhiro Otomo doesn’t have a studio tied to his name.
-He has done many movies for/with many studios, so he has a section to himself.
-Otomo’s work varies from good for family to barely good for public consumption.
-Of course, only his best works will be listed here.
-Otomo is a ridiculously experienced anime director and the quality of his work is always quite evident.
+He has done many movies for/with many studios, so he gets a section of his own.
+Otomo’s work varies from good for family to barely good for public consumption, so keep in mind that only his best works will be listed here.
+Otomo is a ridiculously experienced and time-tested anime director and the quality of his work is often second to none.

-One of the most critically acclaimed anime movies ever created.
-Adored by both critics and anime buffs alike.
-Except me.
-While I recognize that Otomo went way beyond any of the anime of the time, in both story and animation complexity, I just don’t think that it really deserves the reverence that it often heralds.
-It can seem like it is very, very long.
-Mostly due to the fact that it is 124 minutes long, but also because the storyline spends itself after the first hour.
-Otomo then departs into the realm of the surreal and doesn’t come out again for the rest of the movie.
-The animation is starting to look dated in this anime, so if you’re picky about such things, then it would be good to see it as soon as possible.
-I think that you should save this movie until you already have a good appreciation for Otomo’s work, because then you’ll know a little more about what to expect from this movie.
-Anime that plays out like a bad dream can be a good thing, but this is one movie that leaves me wanting to wake up long before it’s over.
+One of the most critically acclaimed anime movies ever created, but also one of the most divisive.
+While I recognize that Otomo went way beyond any of the anime of the time in both story and animation complexity, I just don’t think that Akira really deserves the reverence that it heralds in many anime circles.
+The excellently restored 25th anniversary Blu-ray version makes the movie sound and look the best it possibly can, but by today’s standards it’s still beginning to look tired and show its age.
+The movie’s 124 minute length doesn’t do it any favours either as the storyline spends itself of intrigue after the first hour.
+Otomo then permanently departs into the realm of surreal allegory and the initial story’s build-up fails to pay off in a meaningful or even terribly entertaining way.
+I think that most people should save this movie until they already have a good appreciation for Otomo’s work, as anime that plays out like a bad dream can be a good thing, but this is one movie that always leaves me wanting to wake up long before it’s over.

 Roujin Z (1991)